rptetzloff/rptetzloff.github.io/_trials/2021-03-07-gf-sourdough-num-2.md

 ## Notes

-This was the third loaf made.
-It mimicked the recipe from [Bakerita](https://www.bakerita.com/gluten-free-sourdough-bread/), but had quinoa and buckwheat flours added to firm up the texture.
+This was the second loaf made, and did not rise significantly.
+It mimicked the recipe from [Bakerita](https://www.bakerita.com/gluten-free-sourdough-bread/), but seemed too soft and spread too much while baking.
+It was very flat.